Board of Directors: Composition and responsibilities

 The recommendations require companies to explain any noncompliance.
 Novozymes follows 43 of 47 recommendations, the exceptions being:

-- Nomination and remuneration committees have not been set up.
-Instead, these responsibilities are laid down in the Charter for the Chairmanship (Recommendations 3.4.6 and 3.4.7)
+- Nomination and remuneration committees was not set up in 2016.
+Instead, these responsibilities were laid down in the Charter for the Chairmanship (Recommendations 3.4.6 and 3.4.7).
+The Board of Directors has decided to establish a Nomination and Remuneration Committee in 2017, following which the company will be compliant

 - The remuneration policy for the Executive Leadership Team contains no specific clause that pertains to the repayment of variable remuneration components paid on the basis of misstated information, as Novozymes considers the rules in Danish law to be sufficient in such cases (Recommendation 4.1.2)